-Lifestyle changes combined with an aging population and poor diet are contributing to an ever-increasing number of people living with chronic medical conditions requiring ongoing clinical management.
-This has resulted in a heavy burden on healthcare systems that are primarily geared towards treating acute conditions.
-Wireless sensor network technologies have the potential to offer large-scale and cost-effective solutions to this problem.
+N ageing population, combined with sedentary lifestyle and poor diet, is resulting in an increasing number of people living for years or even decades with chronic conditions that require ongoing clinical management.
+This is putting huge cost pressures on healthcare today.
+Wireless sensor network technologies have the potential to offer large-scale and costeffective solutions to this problem.
 Outfitting patients with tiny, wearable, vital-signs sensors would allow continuous monitoring by caregivers in hospitals and aged-care facilities, and long-term monitoring by individuals in their own homes.